 Public consultation/information is an integral part of the project implementation.
 Public is informed about the project at every stage of execution.
 During survey also DPN site officials meet people and inform them about the routing of transmission and distribution lines.
-During the construction, every individual, on whose land tower is erected and people affected by RoW, are consulted.
+During the construction, every individual, on whose land, tower is erected and people affected by RoW, are consulted.
 Apart from this, Public consultation using different technique like Public Meeting, Small Group Meeting, informal Meeting shall also be carried out during different activities of project cycle.
 During such consultation the public are informed about the project in general and in particular about the following:

-- Complete project plan (i.e. its route and terminating point and substations, if any, in between); - Design standards in relation to approved international standards; - Health impacts in relation to EMF; - Measures taken to avoid public utilities such as school, hospitals, etc.; - Other impacts associated with transmission & distribution lines and MSPCL approach to minimizing and solving them; - Trees and crop compensation process.
+- Complete project plan (i.e. its route and terminating point and substations, if any, in between); - Design standards in relation to approved international standards; - Health impacts in relation to EMF;

+- Measures taken to avoid public utilities such as school, hospitals, etc.; - Other impacts associated with transmission & distribution lines and DPN approach to minimizing and solving them; - Trees and crop compensation process.

-In the instant project many group meetings were organized (informally and formally) in different villages where the interventions are likely to happen.
-Village women folk have actively participated in these meetings.
-Of the total participants, women constitute around 30%.
-Such consultation culminated in Public meetings organized at Kohima, Zunheboto and Mokokchung on 9th December, 2014, 18th February, 2015 and 18th March, 2015 respectively for proposed transmission & distribution lines under the scheme in the first phase.
-During the Public consultation the details of line and its importance were explained to the villagers by the officials of DPN and POWERGRID.
-The consultation was arranged in interactive way and queries like tree/crop compensation, engagement of local people in construction activity, etc. were replied.
-The initiative was appreciated by the villagers and they assured to extend their cooperation for construction of the said subprojects.
+Apart from organizing many informal group meetings in different villages, Public meeting was also organised on 23rd January 2015, at Longleng en-route of transmission & distribution line.
+During the public consultation programme, a brochure explaining the need for implementation of subprojects also distributed among participants.
+Some photographs along with Minutes of meeting of above consultation programme are placed at Annexure -5.
+During the Public consultation programme the details of line and its importance were explained to the villagers by the officials of DPN and POWERGRID.
+The programme was arranged in interactive way and queries like tree/crop compensation, engagement of local people in construction activity etc. were replied.
+The programme was appreciated by the villagers and they assured to extend their cooperation for construction of the said subprojects.
 The process of such consultation shall continue during project implementation and even during O&M stage.
-Details of above public consultation including photographs of the meeting and minutes of meeting are enclosed as Annexure -5.